• Skip to primary navigation

 Can I cook the Baby Back Ribs in the Oven?

-Place a sheet pan under the foil packets to catch any juice that may find its way out of the packet.
+Place a sheet pan under the foil packets to catch any juice that may escape.

-Finish the ribs under the broiler after saucing.
-You won’t get the pretty grill marks under the broiler but the barbecue sauce will still caramelize adding extra flavor to the ribs.
+After saucing, finish the ribs under the broiler.
+You won’t get the pretty grill marks under the broiler, but the barbecue sauce will still caramelize, adding extra flavor to the ribs.

 You can also finish the ribs on your grill if you want to make everyone think you made Grilled Baby Back Ribs.